ossrs/srs-docs/src/pages/faq.md

   > 1. Regarding HTTP API authentication and how to prevent everyone from accessing it, it is currently recommended to use Nginx proxy to solve this issue.
 The support will be enhanced in the future.
 For details, please see [#1657](https://github.com/ossrs/srs/issues/1657).
   > 1. You can also use HTTP Callback to implement authentication.
 When pushing or playing a stream, call your business system's API to implement the hook.

-* `Dynamic DVR`: About dynamic recording, regular expression matching for streams that need to be recorded, etc.
-  > 1. You can use `on_publish` to callback the business system and implement complex rules.
-  > 1. For specific recording files, use `on_hls` to copy the slices to the recording directory or cloud storage.
-  > 1. You can refer to the DVR implementation in [srs-stack](https://github.com/ossrs/srs-stack/blob/main/platform/srs-hooks.go).
-  > 1. SRS will not support dynamic DVR, but some solutions are provided.
-You can also refer to [#1577](https://github.com/ossrs/srs/issues/1577).
+* `HTTP Callback`: About HTTP callback and authentication.
+  > 1. SRS uses HTTP callback for authentication.
+To learn how to return error codes in HTTP Callback and Response, please refer to this [link](https://stackoverflow.com/a/70358233/17679565).

 <a name='api-security'></a> <a name='https'></a> <a name='https-h2-3'></a>